 Does Be An Elf accept donated toys?

 We do not accept donated toys, but if you get needy kids’ letters to Santa from a participating USPS Operation Santa post office, you can mail toys you wish to donate directly to the kids, or a sponsoring organization can.
+Search online for ” Christmas toy drive “, and see what organizations in your city come up.

 This site is the best source of information on the web about the USPS Operation Santa program.
 Through our efforts to promote the site on the Internet and in social media, we are recruiting increasing numbers of volunteers for the program every year.
 That’s the service we gladly provide.